MegAnthonyKeogh/bamazon/README.md

 ## Bamazon Online store

-This project is my first attempted at building an online store using JavaScript, Node.JS, and Mysql.
+This project is my first attempt at building an online store using JavaScript, Node.JS, and Mysql.
 Mysql serves as the database for all of the products, Node is the server and this application runs through terminal.
 I tried to make the experience as user-friendly as possible by listing all of the products with their price, deparment and quantity available before the user is ask to make a purchase.
-I also took some creative liberty in listing the products and then having the user choose an item by using the up and down arrows on the keyboard instead of having them type it in.
+I also took some creative liberty in listing the products and then having the user choose an item by using the up and down arrows on the keyboard instead of having the user type in the id of the product.
 I feel that this is easier for the user to make a purchase and thus be less frustrating.

 ## Getting Started
 For this program to run successfully, you must install two npm packages.
 Those packages are mysql(https://www.npmjs.com/package/mysql), and inquirer(https://www.npmjs.com/package/inquirer).
 Please use the links here to review these packages and how to install them into the folder where this application lives.

-Once you've made your folder(which you can create from the command line/terminal.
+If you are creating this application from the command line, please use the following commands to build your file system.

-The files you want to make and the commands you want to use are the following: mkdir Bamazon (this folder will hold all of your files) touch amazonCustomer.js -- creates this files (this file lives in the Bamazon folder and will be your main file.
-This file brings together all of the packages and software needed to make this application work correctly. touch keys.js -- creates file (if you decide to push your own version to github or another open source platform, then this file will hold the keys and other information about your mysql database that you do not wish to share.) touch .gitignore -- creates file (This file tells github to ignore the names of any files listed in it.
+$ mkdir Bamazon (this folder will hold all of your files)
+$ touch bamazonCustomer.js -- creates a file (this file lives in the Bamazon folder and will be your main file.
+This file brings together all of the packages and software needed to make this application work correctly.
+$ touch keys.js -- creates file (if you decide to push your own version to github or another open source platform, then this file will hold the keys and other information about your mysql database that you do not wish to share.)
+$ touch .gitignore -- creates a file (This file tells github to ignore the names of any files listed in it.
 You will list your keys.js in here as well as your node modules.
 When you install the npm packages, that is when you'll see your node modules here.

 #### Dependencies
 Once you've created where your application will be built, it is now time to install/download the applications needed to run this program.
 All of these applications are free to use.
 I used:
- * MAMP -- https://www.mamp.info/en/ *at the time this is written, MAMP Pro was still in Beta.
+ * MAMP -- https://www.mamp.info/en/ at the time this is written, MAMP Pro was still in Beta.
 Use regular MAMP to ensure consistency.
 Here's the installation guide https://documentation.mamp.info/en/MAMP-Mac/How-Tos/
  * Mysql -- This will be installed via the MAMP installation.
  * Mysql workbench -- https://www.mysql.com/products/workbench/
  * Terminal (already installed on mac)